codeship/screencast-storyboards/rails/github/heroku/blogpost.md

 Just copy your Ruby version into the `rvm use` statement and add a hyphen before the patch version.

-By deleting the hash you can uncomment the test command `bundle exec rspec` to run your RSpec examples on every build.
+By deleting the hash key you can uncomment the test command `bundle exec rspec` to run your RSpec examples on every build.

 ![Rails test commands](../screenshots/test-commands.png)